 Félix was elected Premier Secretary of the Conférence du Stage in 2004.
 The Conférence du Stage is a prestigious association of French lawyers founded in 1810, which brings together twelve young lawyers elected by their peers (following a three-round oratory contest), working as a special task force on sensitive criminal cases.

-Prior to joining Hughes Hubbard, Félix was an associate and partner at Beaussier & Associés (which later merged with White & Case and became head of its White-Collar Crime Department).
-In 2009, he was partner at and co-founded Boken Avocats (former “Beauquier, Belloy & Gauvain”), a French litigation boutique firm specializing in white collar-crime defense and commercial litigation.
+Prior to joining Hughes Hubbard, Félix was an associate and partner at Beaussier & Associés (which later merged with White & Case, Beaussier being appointed head of its White-Collar Crime Department).
+In 2009, he was one of the three founding partners of Boken Avocats (former “Beauquier, Belloy & Gauvain”), a French litigation boutique firm specializing in white collar-crime defense and commercial litigation.